Today's Tango Thought #137 – The 'High' Season

 39.)
 Live.
 Expect actual “Live” music on a regular basis.
 There are several working orchestras, sextetos mostly, in BsAs.
 And they play out as often as they can.
 There’s actually a whole bunch of Tango musicians that go to BsAs not for the dancing, but to learn from the Maestros that are quickly disappearing from the world.
 You haven’t lived until you’ve danced in BsAs to a note for note rendition perfect DiSarli, D’Arienzo, or Calo to LIVE music.
 There’s nothing quite like it.

 40.)
 Ugh.
 There’s usually a performance.
 Usually. 🙁 Gotta give the touristas what they want.
 There is usually going to be some kind of performance at a Milonga.
 Sometimes, you’ll get a Zamba performance as one of the 3 dances.
 Sometimes you’ll get a ‘Rock n Roll’ performance.
 But mostly you’ll get the standard Tango, Vals, Milonga performance.
 And as tango matures, you’ll see more and more and more death drops.
 Uuuugh.
-As well as things that don’t remember any tango that you see on the floor.
-It’s a show.
+As well as things that don’t.
+Remember, it’s a show.
 Don’t confuse it with what you’re being taught to do.
-It’s not Social Tango.
-The reason and this is our own personal opinion which many will argue with, is the distinction: SOCIAL Tango.
+It’s not Social Tango not by any stretch of the imagination.
+The reason, and this is our own personal opinion which many will argue with, is the distinction: SOCIAL Tango.
 Meaning what can fit comfortably within the line and lane of dance.
 To be fair there are a whole swath of performers that can fit their figures in the line of dance.
 But the key component there is COMFORTABLY without straining to do it.
 So while we can all appreciate the enormous amount of time, effort, and near superhuman skillz that (not to mention blood, sweat, and tears) went into said performance.
 Remember that it’s just that: A performance and not meant to actually be danced that way.

 41.)
 Watch First.
 It’s a really good idea to put your shoes on and then NOT dance for a few tandas.
 Why ?
 You really do need to get the ‘feel’ of the room and the lay of the tango floor as it were.
 We know, you’ll be anxious to dance.
 We get it.
 You’ll also be scared out of your proverbial mind if it’s your first trip.
 And even if it’s your hundreth (as if), you’ll still need time to get acclimated.
 The more time that you spend in BsAs from that first point at which arrive to your 1st milonga the less acclimation time you’ll think you’ll need.
 This is a mistake.
 A clear and present one.
 Three words of advice for you: Take.
 Your.
 Time.
 Got it?
 Honestly, put your shoes and watch for a while.
 You’ll be watching anyway for a while because no one knows you or what you’re capable of doing.
 So don’t get all excited to dance.
 Chose your dancing prospects very carefully.
 Honestly ?
 The worst thing that you can do is jump on the floor and try to impress everyone with your great dance moves.
 Bad idea.
 Poor move.
 Believe it ot not, no one will be impressed with your moves.
 See